quantmind/pulsar/docs/source/tutorials/coroutine.rst

 ============================
-When dealing with several asynchronous components in a collection such as a list, tuple, set or even a dictionary (values only, keys must be synchronous python types), one can use the :func:`multi_async` function to create an asynchronous component which will be ready once all the components are ready.
+When dealing with several asynchronous components in a collection such as a list, tuple, set or even a dictionary (values only, keys must be synchronous python types), one can use the :func:`.multi_async` function to create an asynchronous component which will be ready once all the components are ready.